Laserblast: Mystery Science Theater 3000

 Laserblast was featured in the seventh-season finale episode of Mystery Science Theater 3000.

 Laserblast was featured in the seventh-season finale (episode #706) of Mystery Science Theater 3000, a comedy television series.
 In the show, the human character Mike Nelson and his two robot friends, Crow T. Robot and Tom Servo, are trapped in a satellite and forced to watch bad films as part of an ongoing scientific experiment.
-Laserblast was the sixth episode of the seventh season, which was broadcast May 18, 1996 on Comedy Central.
+Laserblast was the sixth episode of the seventh season, which was broadcast May 18, 1996, on Comedy Central.
 It marked the final original episode of Mystery Science Theater 3000 on that network, before the series moved to the Sci-Fi Channel for its eighth season.
-At the time of broadcast, the MST3K creators did not even know that the show would eventually be renewed at a different network.
 Mary Jo Pehl, an actress and writer for the show, felt that Laserblast was a particularly bad film: "The lead guy, Kim Somebody, is another sterling example of how filmmaking is not a meritocracy.
 The fact that this film was even made proves that 'anybody can do it.'
 You can find this either inspiring or depressing."

 During the riffing, the robot character Crow T. Robot claims the film "was run through a highly technical process called 'tension extraction, and the other robot Tom Servo calls it so dull, "There's a point where it stops being a movie."
 Mike and the robots make particular note of film critic Leonard Maltin's relatively high two-and-a-half star rating of the original film.
 The episode also makes several references to McDowall's performances in the Planet of the Apes films, and several jokes at the expense of Deezen and his stereotypically nerdy character, at one point dubbing him the "heir to the Arnold Stang fortune".
-Mike and the robots repeatedly sang "Are You Ready for Some Football?" whenever Deputy Ungar appears onscreen due to actor Dennis Burkley's resemblance to country singer Hank Williams Jr.
+Mike and the robots repeatedly sang "Are You Ready for Some Football?" when Deputy Ungar appears onscreen due to actor Dennis Burkley's resemblance to country singer Hank Williams Jr.

 Dan Cziraky of Cinefantastique wrote, "If you've never seen Laserblast, this is perfect MST3K viewing!
 It typifies everything wrong with the late '70s."
-Paste writer Jim Vorel ranked the episode at #53 out of 191 MST3K episodes from the first twelve seasons; he called Laserblast "a real piece of zero-budget garbage that is made only worse by its arrogant aspirations," and he writes the movie "combines the worst aspects of shirtless ‘70s slackerism with a protagonist who is slowly driven insane."
+Paste writer Jim Vorel ranked the episode at #53 out of 191 MST3K episodes from the first twelve seasons; he called Laserblast "a real piece of zero-budget garbage that is made only worse by its arrogant aspirations," and he writes the movie "combines the worst aspects of shirtless '70s slackerism with a protagonist who is slowly driven insane."
 During a 2009 interview, Deezen said he loved the show's parody of Laserblast.

 Shout!
 Factory released the episode on November 18, 2008, as part of the MST3K: 20th Anniversary Edition DVD set.
 The set also included three other episodes: First Spaceship On Venus (episode #112), Future War (episode (#1004), and Werewolf (episode #904).